johnverbiest/Blog/_posts/2019-09-11-azure-memory-dump-analysis.md

 4fcbf4f8 0537f17a [ContextTransitionFrame: 4fcbf4f8]
 ```

 this is a hell of a lot of data you should not read, but it shows you have the full stack trace of this thread and something to start working with.
-More usefull (and with more data) is the following command: ```!clrstack -l -p```.
+More useful (and with more data) is the following command: ```!clrstack -l -p```.
 This will give you the same stack, but with all locals (-l) and all properties (-p) included.
 I will only show the most interesting one below:

 ```
 4fcbee7c ad198f5c hannibal.HBWeb.Areas.Agenda.Controllers.AgendaAfdrukController.AgendaOverzicht(hannibal.HBBusiness.Queries.Reporting.AgendaOverzicht.AgendaOverzichtReportDataQuery)